AI Tools for CLI

 }

-Once logged in again to GeminiCLI, you will get access to them:
+Once logged in again to GeminiCLI, you will get access to the MCP tools:

 See how it works: